grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 ## Extension options

 An object used to set configuration options for third-party collectors, like plugins.
+For more information about available parameters, refer to [Cloud options](/cloud/creating-and-running-a-test/cloud-scripting-extras/cloud-options/).

 | Env | CLI | Code / Config file | Default |
 | --- | --- | ------------------ | ------- |